Skip to content

 How long does Delaware LLC formation take?

-Standard Delaware LLC formation takes 2-4 weeks through the state portal.
-Expedited filing is available for $50-$1,000 above the standard fee.
+Standard Delaware LLC formation takes approximately 5-10 business days through the state portal.
+Expedited filing is available for $50-$1,000 above the standard fee for same-day or 24-hour processing.
 Delewarellc's full formation process including EIN and bank account applications takes 8-10 business days end to end.

 Related resources